kubewarden/docs/docs/writing-policies/rego/open-policy-agent/03-build-and-run.md

 ---
-sidebar_label: "Build and Run"
+sidebar_label: Build and run
-title: ""
+title: Build and run a OPA policy for Kubewarden
+description: Build and run a OPA policy for Kubewarden.
+keywords: [kubewarden, kubernetes, build and run, open policy agent, opa, rego]
 ---

-# Build and run

 In the previous section we have written our Rego policy.
 The structure looks as the following: